2024 May 28 to June 8

 - Where does the tour start and end?

-- This tour starts in Leon, Spain and ends in Santiago, Spain.
+- This tour starts in Leon, Spain and ends in Santiago de Campostela, Spain.

 - What will the hotels be like?

-- We will stay at lodging all the path, they will be small B&B type hotels.
+- We will stay at local lodgings along the path, mostly small B&B type hotels.

 - Additional Questions